jump-dev/JuMP.jl/docs/src/solutions.md

 # TODO: How to accurately measure the solve time.
 ```

-## Sensitivity analysis
+## Sensitivity analysis for LP

 Given an LP problem and an optimal solution corresponding to a basis, we can
 question how much an objective coefficient or standard form rhs coefficient
 (c.f., [`standard_form_rhs`](@ref)) can change without violating primal or dual
 feasibility of the basic solution.
+Note that not all solvers computes the basis
+and the sensitivity analysis requires that the solver interface implements
+`MOI.ConstraintBasisStatus`.

 Given an LP optimal solution (and both [`has_values`](@ref) and
 [`has_duals`](@ref) returns `true`) [`lp_objective_perturbation_range`](@ref)